-12 gorgeous spots for a day hike in the Western Cape during lockdown
+12 lovely spots for a social-distancing day hike in the Western Cape

 This is especially true if you live in the Western Cape, where many of the glorious nature reserves managed by CapeNature are again welcoming day visitors, provided you pre-book a permit (see below).